huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 ## Upload files to the Hub

-You will also want to provide a method for creating model repositories and uploading files to the Hub directly from your library.
+You might also want to provide a method for creating model repositories and uploading files to the Hub directly from your library.
 The `HfApi` class has two methods to assist you with creating repositories and uploading files:

 - `create_repo` creates a repository on the Hub.
 - `upload_file` directly uploads files to a repository on the Hub.